What Is An Example Of An Electrical System In A Building?

 • Distribution panels:

-Also known as breaker panels or fuse boxes, are in charge of directing energy to various circuits throughout the structure.
+Also known as breaker panels or fuse boxes, they are in charge of directing energy to various circuits throughout the structure.
 They safeguard against electrical overloads and distribute power to designated locations.

 • Circuits:

 Individual routes via which electricity travels are referred to as circuits.
-Each room or section in a building has its own circuit for controlling electricity distribution.
+Each room or section in a building has its circuit for controlling electricity distribution.

 • Wiring: